Dynamics on fractals and fractal distributions: Introduction

 \subsection{FDs with additional invariance}

-For FDs which enjoy certain additional invariance properties one can draw stronger conclusions than the above.
-We briefly mention these applications now, and present them in more detail in Section \ref{sec:FDs-with-additional-invariance}.

-Our first example uses the notion of a homogeneous measure, which is a modification of a similar notion of Gavish \cite{Gavish09}. \footnote{Gavish's definition is flawed in a number of ways.
+For USMs and FDs which enjoy additional geometric invariance properties one can draw stronger conclusions than the above.
+We begin with the notion of a homogeneous measure, which is a modification of a similar notion of Gavish \cite{Gavish09}. \footnote{Gavish's original definition is flawed in a number of ways.
 Most measures of interest are not homogeneous in his sense; it is simple, for example, to show that any measure on a cantor set in the line has atomic micromeasures and hence if the original measure is non-atomic it cannot be homogeneous in Gavish's sense.
 Our definition seems to capture better Gavish's intention. } \begin{defn} A point $x$ is \emph{homogeneous }for a measure $\mu\in\mathcal{M}$ if for every accumulation point $\nu$ of $(\mu_{x,t}^{\sqr})_{t>0}$ there is a ball $B$ with $\mu\ll T_{B}\nu$.
-A measure $\mu$ is homogeneous if $\mu$-a.e. point is homogeneous for $\mu$. \end{defn} Examples of homogeneous measures include self-similar measures for iterated function with strong separation whose contractions are homotheties or, more generally, if the linear part orthogonal of contractions generate a finite group (see Section \ref{sec:Examples}). \begin{prop} If $\mu$ is a homogeneous measure then it is a USM and generates an EFD $P$ supported on homogeneous measures. \end{prop} With these facts in hand it is not hard to use our results from the previous sections to deduce: \begin{thm} If $\mu$ is a homogeneous measure then $E_{\mu}(\cdot)$ is lower semi-continuous; for every $\pi\in\Pi_{d,k}$ the image $\pi\mu$ and a.e. conditional fiber measure is exact dimensional, and furthermore a.e. fiber measure is a USM; and $\mu$ satisfies dimension conservation for every $\pi\in\Pi_{d,k}$. \end{thm} We next consider EFDs with additional geometric invariance.
-For any $k$ there is an action of $GL(\mathbb{R}^{d})$ on $\Pi_{d,k}$ given by $U:\pi\rightarrow\pi\circ U^{-1}$, and a $GL(\mathbb{R}^{k})$-action given by $V:\pi\rightarrow V\circ\pi$.
-These actions commute, giving a $GL(\mathbb{R}^{k})\times GL(\mathbb{R}^{d})$-action.
+A measure $\mu$ is homogeneous if $\mu$-a.e. point is homogeneous for $\mu$. \end{defn} Examples of homogeneous measures include self-similar measures for iterated function systems with strong separation whose contractions are homotheties or, more generally, if the orthogonal part of the similarities generate a finite group (see Section \ref{sec:Examples}). \begin{prop} If $\mu$ is a homogeneous measure then it is a USM and generates an EFD $P$ supported on homogeneous measures. \end{prop} With these facts in hand it is not hard to use our results from the previous sections to deduce: \begin{thm} If $\mu$ is a homogeneous measure then $\pi\mapsto\dim\pi\mu$ is lower semi-continuous; for every $\pi\in\Pi_{d,k}$ the image $\pi\mu$ and a.e. conditional fiber measure is exact dimensional, and furthermore a.e. fiber measure is a USM; and $\mu$ satisfies dimension conservation for every $\pi\in\Pi_{d,k}$, in the sense of \eqref{eq:dimension-conservation}. \end{thm} We next consider EFDs with additional geometric invariance.
+For any $k$ there is an action of $GL_{d}(\mathbb{R})$ on $\Pi_{d,k}$ given by $U:\pi\rightarrow\pi\circ U^{-1}$, and a $GL_{k}(\mathbb{R})$-action given by $V:\pi\rightarrow V\circ\pi$.
+These actions commute, giving a $GL_{k}(\mathbb{R})\times GL_{d}(\mathbb{R})$-action.